SteelCompendium/data-md-dse/Bestiary/Monsters/Rivals/4th Echelon/Statblocks/Rival Elementalist.md

       - Green
       - Magic
       - Ranged
-    type: Main action
+    usage: Main action
     distance: 3 cube within 10
     target: Each enemy in the area
     effects:
+      - name: Effect
-      - effect: The area becomes overgrown with caustic vines until the end of the encounter.
+        effect: The area becomes overgrown with caustic vines until the end of the encounter.
 While in the area, any enemy has acid weakness 5 and is slowed.
 Any enemy who ends their turn in the area and has M < 4 is restrained (save ends).
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Breach of Nihility
+    name: Breach of Nihility
     icon: ❗️
     keywords:
       - Magic
       - Void
-    type: Triggered action
+    usage: Triggered action
     distance: Self
     target: Self
     trigger: The elementalist takes damage.
     effects:
+      - name: Effect
-      - effect: The elementalist can teleport up to 5 squares.
+        effect: The elementalist can teleport up to 5 squares.
 Each creature adjacent to the space they leave or appear in takes 5 corruption damage.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Rivalry
+    icon: ⭐️
+    effects:
+      - effect: At the start of an encounter, the elementalist chooses one creature within their line of effect.
+Both the elementalist and the creature can add a d3 roll to power rolls they make against each other.
 ~~~